New Brunswick PNP

 This New Brunswick PNP category is intended for applicants who have obtained a full-time permanent job offer from an employer in New Brunswick.
 Like the Federal Skilled Worker program, this category is a points-based system where an applicant must meet the passmark of 50 points to qualify.
 Points are awarded for age, education, experience, language ability and adaptability.
 In order to qualify for this program the applicant also must:

 - The salary offered meets the regional wage standard and is in compliance with any existing collective bargaining agreements, if applicable.
+The job must also comply with any New Brunswick employment standards.

 Skilled Worker with Family Support